blue-build/modules/modules/brew/README.md

 ## Uninstallation

-When excluding `brew` module from the recipe, it's not enough to get it removed.
+Removing the `brew` module from the recipe is not enough to get it completely removed.
-On booted system, it's also necessary to run the `brew` uninstalation script.
+On a booted system, it's also necessary to run the `brew` uninstallation script.

-Either local-user can execute this script manually or image-maintainer can make it automatic through SystemD service.
+Either a local-user can execute this script manually or the image-maintainer may make it automatic through a custom systemd service.

 Uninstallation script:
 ```bash